gigarthan/Charity-Shop-Exchange/client/README.md

 Area available.

-"Not available in your area at this time.
+"Not available in your area at this time."
+Working with JSON file
+Application hooked up to Subly